 While we can control our corporate attitude towards the technology that helps us do our business, the minds of our customers are not as malleable.
 They expect products and services to be perfect.
 They don’t want to see how the sausage is made.
 Therefore, knowing technology can crash, companies need to have an IT disaster plan to keep delivery to their customer base uninterrupted.

 This again speaks to the bottom line.
 If a technological issue occurs, it’s likely to result in the loss of some customers.
-That might not seem too high a price to pay, but retaining customers is not so easy, and rebuilding trust is an uphill battle.
+That might not seem too high a price to pay, but retaining customers isn’t so easy, and rebuilding trust is an uphill battle.
 Therefore, an IT contingency plan will protect you from having the damage bleed out to customers.

 Outside of your customers, losing your data impacts the productivity of your employees.
 The instability resulting from an IT disaster has ramifications beyond hardware and software.
 It leads to lost revenue and a damaged reputation on top of the loss of data.